fmager/real-time/m2_concurrency/s3_atomics.md

 WGSL, the language used to make GPU programs in this guide, only supports ```atomic<T>``` where ```T``` is either ```i32``` or ```u32```.
 All atomic functions have ```relaxed``` memory ordering.
 It's really good for things like reduction operations.
-Once each warp has a local result computed, they can compare results, or add, across warps through a global atomic variable.
+Once each work group has a local result computed, they can compare results, or add, across work groups through a global atomic variable.
 You can check out which functions are available, which is a bit more limited compared to what was available in Rust, [here](https://www.w3.org/TR/WGSL/#atomic-builtin-functions).